 Before buying a room air conditioner, check its BTU rating to make sure you buy the proper size.
-(See What Is a BTU? ) Room air conditioners perform best when they are sized properly, so it is essential to pick a unit with a cooling capacity that is right for the room where it will be installed.
-A unit that is too small may be inadequate to cool a room, but an over-sized air conditioner will cycle on and off, wasting energy, increasing electric bills, straining the unit, and doing a poor job of dehumidifying the air.
+(See What Is a BTU? ) Room air conditioners perform best when they are sized properly.
+Pick a unit with a cooling capacity that is right for the room where it will be installed.
+A too-small unit won’t cool a room adequately, but an over-sized air conditioner will cycle on and off, wasting energy, increasing electric bills, straining the unit, and doing a poor job of dehumidifying the air.

 Before shopping, measure the dimensions of the room you want to cool.
 Multiply the length by the width to get the square footage of living space.
-Then, match the room size with the BTU rating, which should be printed on the packing box.
-As a rule-of-thumb, figure 20 BTU for each square foot, though this is affected by your climate, window sizes, house shading, and the room’s height.
+Then, match the room size with the BTU rating, typically printed on the packing box.
+As a rule-of-thumb, figure 20 BTU for each square foot, though your climate, window sizes, house shading, and the room’s height will affect this calculation.

 Room air conditioners operate at 5,000 to 24,000 BTU per hour; 12,500-BTU units are considered large.
 Expect the cost of the air conditioner to increase as the BTU rating goes up.

 Small room air conditioners generally operate at 5,000 to 7,000 BTU per hour and can adequately cool 100 to 300 square feet.

 Mid-sized models run at 8,000 to 10,000 BTU per hour.
 They can cool a room up to 450 square feet.
 A large unit rated between 10,000 and 12,500 BTU will cool a room sized 400 to 650 square feet.